 Professor Eberly's research focuses on finance and macroeconomics.
 Her work studies firms' capital budgeting decisions and household consumption and portfolio choice.
 She also examines the interaction of these spending and investment choices with the macroeconomy.
 Her current research emphasizes household finance and intangible investment.
 Her work has been published in the American Economic Review, the Journal of Political Economy, Econometrica, and the Quarterly Journal of Economics, among other academic journals.
 She has received a Sloan Foundation research fellowship and grant funding from the National Science Foundation and the CME Trust.

 Professor Eberly has been an Associate Editor of the American Economic Review and other academic journals and Senior Associate Editor of the Journal of Monetary Economics.
 Previously Professor Eberly served on the staff of the President's Council of Economic Advisors and on the advisory committees of the Bureau of Economic Analysis (BEA) and the Congressional Budget Office (CBO).
-She was elected to the Executive Committee of the American Economic Association in 2008.
+She was elected Vice President of the American Economic Association for 2020.

-Professor Eberly was elected a Fellow of the American Academy of Arts and Sciences in 2013 and is Editor of the Brookings Papers on Economic Activity.
+Professor Eberly is an elected Fellow of the American Academy of Arts and Sciences and is Editor of the Brookings Papers on Economic Activity.
 She has won numerous awards for her teaching, including Chairs' Core Teaching Awards and Outstanding Professor Awards from the Executive Master's Program.
-She is a member of the Board of the TIAA-CREF mutual funds since 2018 and is Academic Director of the CEO Perspectives Program (Kellogg's most senior executive education program), a joint venture between the Kellogg School of Management, Corporate Leadership Center and Chicago Booth School of Business.
+She is a Trustee of the TIAA-CREF funds since 2018.
 Professor Eberly received her Ph.D. in Economics from MIT.